 The trial versions can be spun up on your choice of cloud service providers.
 We brought up the SAP S/4HANA 1809, Fully Activated Appliance.
 It took roughly 1.5 hours to activate.

-For all the talk of the Fiori interface, most of S/4HANA on premises uses the SAPGUI.
-First, Fiori must be brought up on its own server, an we could not find any Fiori trial (and this would have further complicated the test even if it did exist).
+For all the talk of the Fiori interface, most of S/4HANA on premises use the SAPGUI.
+First, Fiori must be brought up on its server, and we could not find any Fiori trial (and this would have further complicated the test even if it did exist).
 So our only ability to access this instance was to use SAPGUI.